-Cost Pass-through Event/s has the meaning given to it in section 4.5.2 of the Access Arrangement.
+Cost Pass-through Event/s has the meaning given to it in section 4.5.5 of the Access Arrangement.

-Cost Pass-through Reference Tariff Adjustment Mechanism means the mechanism for adjustment of the Reference Tariff set out in sections 4.5.2 and 4.5.4 of this Access Arrangement.
+Cost Pass-through Reference Tariff Adjustment Mechanism means the mechanism for adjustment of the Reference Tariff set out in section 4.5.5 of this Access Arrangement.

 Covered Pipeline has the meaning given to it in the NGL.